 3. Ripley’s Aquarium of Smokies

-Gatlinburg is the gateway to Great Smoky Mountains National Park, and it’s home to the next thing on our list of Smoky Mountains attractions.
+Gatlinburg is the gateway to Great Smoky Mountains National Park, and it’s home to the next Smoky Mountain attraction on our list.

 The $70 million aquarium is home to superb sea life from every major ocean.
 Expect to find everything from octopuses, sea dragons, piranhas and jellyfish.
 There’s also Coral Reef and Stingray Bay tanks, which allow scuba divers to feed marine life by hand.